robindrost/docs-1/docs/web-sdk.md

 <livery-player streamid="5ddb98f5e4b0937e6a4507f2"></livery-player>
 ```

+Please see the [LiveryPlayer](#liveryplayer) API documentation below for additional attributes etc.

 ### CSS

 You will most likely want to fix the size of the livery-player element for the video etc. to be fit inside, e.g. in your CSS include: